 Where are the 2026 Winter Olympics being held?

-Milano and Cortina d’Ampezzo in northern Italy host the games across four venue clusters.
+Milano and Cortina d’Ampezzo in northern Italy host the games across multiple venue clusters.
 Events spread throughout the Lombardy and Veneto regions.

 How many new events are at Milano Cortina 2026?